takeyamajp/docker-postfix/README.md

     EXPOSE 465

+## Message size limit
+Increase the value of MESSAGE_SIZE_LIMIT, if you send a mail of more than 10MB size.

 ## Username
 The user name used at authentication will be a format like a e-mail address (e.g. user@example.com).